Hamilton Health Care System

 Waist measurement.
 Your health risks are higher if your waist measures more than 35 inches for women and 40 inches for men.

-Adults with diabetes are two to four times more likely to die from heart disease than adults without diabetes.
+Adults with diabetes are two times more likely to die from heart disease than adults without diabetes.

 What you can do.
 Modest changes in diet and activity can make a difference.
 If you have diabetes, work closely with your doctor to manage the disease.